mitre/redhat-enterprise-linux-7-stig-baseline/README.md

 It can also **_export your results into a DISA Checklist (CKL) file_** for easily upload into eMass using the `Heimdall Export` function.

-Depending on your enviroment, you can also use the [SAF CLI](https://saf-cli.mitre.org) to run a local docker instance of heimdall-lite via the `saf view:heimdall`.
+Depending on your enviroment, you can also use the [SAF CLI](https://saf-cli.mitre.org) to run a local docker instance of heimdall-lite via the `saf view:heimdall` command.

 The JSON results file may also be loaded into a **[full Heimdall Server](https://github.com/mitre/heimdall2)**, allowing for additional functionality such as to store and compare multiple profile runs.